top of page

 Telehealth ADHD Care in San Jose

-Most visits are conducted securely by video, making specialized ADHD care more accessible for patients in neighborhoods like Almaden Valley, Silver Creek, or Rose Garden without the need to navigate highway 85, 101, or 280 for routine appointments.
-Telehealth works well for evaluation, treatment planning, medication follow-up, and ongoing care when delivered in a structured, physician-led practice.
-Patients must be located in California at the time of the visit.
+Most visits are conducted securely by video, making specialized ADHD care more accessible for patients throughout San Jose, including neighborhoods such as Almaden Valley, Silver Creek, and the Rose Garden, without requiring travel on Highways 85, 101, or 280 for routine appointments.
+Telehealth is well suited for comprehensive ADHD evaluation, individualized treatment planning, medication follow-up, and ongoing care when delivered through a structured, physician-led practice.
+Patients must be physically located in California at the time of each appointment.

 Why This Practice Is Different